blairw/liveworldmap/README.md

 ## I'm not using Fedora + MATE

-- If you're using GNOME you should be able to just edit `cronjob.sh` to suit your needs
+- If you're using GNOME you should be able to just edit `cronjob.sh` to suit your needs and use `apt-get` or whatever instead of `dnf`.
-- [cmcmahan](https://github.com/cmcmahan/Xplanet)'s repo for macOS (I haven't tested it)
+- [cmcmahan](https://github.com/cmcmahan/Xplanet)'s repo for macOS (I haven't tested it).

 ## Acknowledgements